Banner2399/Apple-StockPrice-Exploratory-Data-Analysis/README.md

 Key Features:

-Data Collection: Historical stock price data of Apple from [insert data source] is used for this analysis.
+Data Collection: Historical stock price data of Apple from Kaggle is used for this analysis.

 Data Cleaning & Preparation: Handling missing values, formatting dates, and ensuring the data is ready for exploration.